Certora/Documentation/docs/user-guide/timeouts/index.md

 #### Running with Yices

 A different choice of solver sometimes helps.
-The *Yices* smt solver ([home page](https://yices.csl.sri.com/)) is not used by default since it is not compatible with our default hashing scheme.
+The *Yices* SMT solver ([home page](https://yices.csl.sri.com/)) is not used by default since it is not compatible with our default hashing scheme.